-Business Acquisitions-For a business acquired in 2016, the remaining consideration consists of (i) 60,817 shares of Class A common stock subject to non-compete provisions, and (ii) up to 210,431 additional shares of Class A common stock that are subject to certain performance thresholds.
+Business Acquisitions-For businesses acquired in 2016, the remaining consideration consists of (i) 60,817 shares of Class A common stock subject to non-compete provisions, and non-contingent interests exchangeable into 202,984 shares of Class A common stock, and (ii) up to 810,742 additional shares of Class A common stock that are subject to certain performance thresholds, as well as applicable related dividend equivalent amounts.
 As of September 30, 2018, none of the contingent shares had been earned.